What is Metatarsalgia?

 - Excess weight.
 Your metatarsals support the weight of your body when you walk, run or stand, so those who are overweight are more prone to suffering from metatarsalgia.

-Hero: Black Croc Leather - Trainers for Balls of Foot Pain
+Savannah: Black Suede - Mary Jane Flats for Balls of Foot Pain

 How To Deal with Ball of Foot Pain?